mtkusbdevice/hyprland-hdready/README.md

 ![image](https://user-images.githubusercontent.com/122752743/229271287-3bb321e6-3453-499c-8fc8-e06e6aceb337.png)

-Use the attached script "set-hypr" to install everything for you automatically.
+Use the attached script "set-hypr" to install everything automatically.

 # Manual Installation
 Grab the config files and install packages with this commnad